 The Golden Triangle won’t exactly attract bargain hunters, but with Rodeo Drive at its epicenter, it has been known to lure credit-card holders like Lisa Rinna, Hayden Panettiere and Kristin Chenoweth.
 Meanwhile, Sprinkles Cupcakes on Little Santa Monica Boulevard is a big hit with Jake Gyllenhaal and Jimmy Kimmel.
 Don't miss a photo op with the bright yellow exotic cars parked in front of House of Bijan, aka "the Most Expensive Shop in the World."

 Meghan Markle, Michelle Obama, Beyonce, Gwyneth Paltrow, Gigi Hadid, Addison Rae and Nicky Hilton have all been spotted wearing alice + olivia.
-Stacey Bendet's LA flagship is located at Melrose and La Cienega - after shopping, head upstairs to the chic rooftop lounge at E.P. & L.P. where Justin Bieber, Harry Styles and Taylor Swift have partied, along with a slew of Aussie stars like Ruby Rose and Cody Simpson.
+Stacey Bendet's LA flagship is located at Melrose and La Cienega - after shopping, head upstairs to the chic rooftop lounge at E.P. & L.P. where Taylor Swift and Harry Styles have partied, along with a slew of Aussie stars like Ruby Rose and Cody Simpson.
 A few blocks east is the 40,000 square-foot RH West Hollywood - spanning three levels of home furnishings in a gallery setting, showbiz royalty like Lena Headey browse artistic installations fit for a Lannister.

 Robertson Boulevard is well-known for celebrity sightings and the paparazzi that stake out The Ivy during daytime hours.
 High-end stores like Kitson, Chanel and Intermix are all celeb faves.
 Paul Rudd, Serena Williams, Sharon Stone, Kathy Griffin, Ben Stiller, Paris Hilton, Lauren Conrad, Katherine Heigl, Jessica Alba and of course, the Kardashian/Jenner clan are just a few of the stars that have strolled these few blocks.